Select Page

 These bands in turn brought the blues back to Americans, like me, who learned by proxy about the great blues musicians in our own country.
 Muddy Waters, Sonny Boy Williamson, Howlin’ Wolf, and Son Seals all enjoyed renewed careers thanks to these English bands who played many of their songs.

-Albums That Turned On White Folks To The Blues
+Albums That Turned On White Folks (like me) To The Blues

 Through the 60’s and 70’s white music was very eclectic.
 Popular white bands played many styles of music, and clearly some of the most popular played some blues.
 Certainly, the Bristish Invasion including many bands that brought blues back to us and showed us how cool it was.
 Here’s a few albums that caught my attention during that time.
 If you have some albums that were important to you, feel free to leave a comment at the end.